jstormes/php-docker-quickstart/README.md

 ## To (re)build a production image

-To build a production image, Run->Run `Build Interactive`.
+To build a production image, Run->Run `Build Prod`.

 ## To access the production image locally